boatmeme/rt4k-profile/README.md

 ## Contributing

-Right now, this is the project of a single developer and I'm limited to the amount of time I can spend reverse engineering the binary .rt4 profile format.
+Right now, this is the side-project of a single developer and I'm limited to the amount of time I can spend reverse engineering the binary .rt4 profile format.
 Feel free to open an issue requesting specific settings, or better yet, contribute directly:

 1. Fork repo
 2. Add / modify tests